tomalf2/tomalf2.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I'm a Postdoctoral Research Fellow in Information Technology @ Politecnico di Milano
+📈 I'm interested in data analysis, and machine learning problems.

+👨‍💻 I develop software instruments and methods that biology experts can use to improve our understanding of current and future viral threats.

 🧬🦠 Doing bioinformatic is my way of trying to make the world a better place.

-📈 I'm interested in data analysis and machine learning problems.

-👨‍💻 I develop software instruments and methods that biology experts can use to improve our understanding of current and future viral threats.

 # 🔍 Research areas in Information Technology